 It’s a great place to stay for some peace and quiet in natural surroundings, a short drive away from Montefalco’s attractions.
 If you prefer not to camp there are rooms and apartments available.

-For more accommodations in Montefalco, see booking.com.
+For more accommodations in Montefalco, see booking.com or try a fabulous self-catered apartment:

 Day 3: stop-off at Todi, afternoon winery visit